Ulrik Munther: 2012–13: Rooftop

 On 21 December 2012, the music video for his single "San Francisco Says Hello" came out on YouTube which was filmed in San Francisco earlier that month.
 It also received more attention when Perez Hilton posted it on his Twitter page three weeks later.

 Melodifestivalen 2013

 In 2013, Munther participated in the 4th semi-final Melodifestivalen 2013 on 23 February 2013 in Malmö, Sweden singing the song "Tell the World I'm Here" co-written by Munther with songwriters Thomas G:son and Peter Boström.
 Munther again finished 3rd overall in the Melodifestivalen behind Robin Stjernberg and Yohio.
 Shortly after, Munther released his second album Rooftop, which reached No. 4 on the Swedish Album Charts.
 The album was preceded by third-place 2013 Melodifestivalen entry "Tell the World I'm Here", with "Requiem" being released as the third single afterwards.

 Personal life

 Ulrik continues to be private about his personal life, however when pressed by a journalist at Melodifestivalen 2013, Ulrik stated he was single.
 Despite him being so private, he told Perfect Day Media in their podcast Sommartankar, that he is now living with his girlfriend Beata Wallgren in Stockholm.
+The two wed in 2023 and their first child was born in September 2025.